Juky-App/SquircleView/README.md

 ## Changelog

+- V0.5.0 (8 april 2022)
+    - Updated Gradle, Kotlin and dependencies
+    - Added Jetpack Compose Path components and paths
+    - Fixed SquircleImageView crash #15
+    - Fixed issue where clickable and focusable were set to true by default
 - V0.4.2 (4 august 2021)
     - Fixed issue where the text appearance of the button would override any custom styling set for the following
       attributes: android:fontFamily, android:textStyle, android:textAllCaps, android:textSize, android:letterSpacing